Shoulder osteoarthritis overview

 Damaging the cartilage

 In a healthy shoulder, the head of the humerus is covered by a layer of cartilage.
 Healthy cartilage allows the bone the glide smoothly within the joint.
-But, in the shoulder with osteoarthritis, this cartilage begins to deteriorate and ware away.
+But, in the shoulder with osteoarthritis, this cartilage begins to deteriorate and wear away.
 Repetitive motion or injury may speed this deterioration.

 Eventually, the bone of the humerus may rub directly against the bone of the shoulder socket.
 This rubbing can cause the gradual growth of boning bumps along the edge of the joint.
 This bumps, called bone spurs or osteophytes, can cause joint pain.